In the world of tough market competition and attempts to stream consumerism practice of greenwashing have become a foe.

 In order to make sure a company and its products or services are genuinely ecofriendly, you have to take into consideration a wider picture, whole production chain to be more precise.
 What does it mean?

-It means it’s not enough to see hotels putting up policies of re-usage of towels and sheets to believe they are ecofriendly.
+It means it’s not enough to see hotels putting up policies of re-usage of towels and sheets as ecofriendly.
 You will have to take a look at their business as a whole.
 Are they using water and energy efficiently, are they using nontoxic chemicals, are they supporting businesses with low negative impact to the environment, are they aware of the necessity to change their business models?

 And this is just a beginning of the story.
-It is not enough to shoot several commercials painted in green, to plant few trees or organize a cleaning action in order to prove your attentiveness to being eco business.
+It is not enough to shoot several commercials painted in green to plant few trees or organize a cleaning action.
 Businesses need to change its policies in order for the consumer to keep believing in them.

 Education of consumers